I was always told as a content writer when in doubt ‘cut it out’, and generally, as a rule of thumb, that served me well.

 Also check: What is a VPN and How does a VPN Work?

 Okay, the Dark Web.
 This is a dubious portfolio of websites that are floating about, ensconced in an encrypted network, and cannot be accessed via traditional search engines.
 The sites hide their real identities with Tor encryption.
 This is more widely used by people wanting to appear geographically somewhere different to where they really are located.
 Once you know how you can access the Dark Web anonymously and hopefully you’ll remain that way.

 It’s not all cloak-and-dagger stuff, as you might belong to a legit group that wishes to communicate via this encryption, and this is where it is housed.

-Other encryption methods are also used, a lot of which can’t be by-passed, or which could be, depending on which computer geek you know, but there’s a reason for this ultra-secretive hiding-out.
+Other encryption methods are also used, a lot of which can’t be bypassed, or which could be, depending on which computer geek you know, but there’s a reason for this ultra-secretive hiding-out.
 Words like child pornography and very-much-worse-than-mafia crime stuff spring to mind.
 Would you really want to go there?
 Well, I certainly wouldn’t.
-Suffice it to say,
+Suffice it to say, stay away.

 What I’m talking about here is, as I say, on the surface.
 The Dark and Deep webs are very big.
 I tend to think of them resembling the black holes in outer space.
 I suspect there’s far more to them than meets the eye, and things going on that no-one knows about.
 Maybe the hackers do, maybe they don’t.
 Maybe they’ve ended up in the Bermuda triangle.
 Who knows?